dkelsey/python-flask-react-crud-example/Database Backup Operational Plan.md

 * I made an assumption that there's a defined need for weekly backups of the data.

 * With that, the smallest assertion that backups worked would be:

-  * look at file size and assert it reasonalbly close to the same size as the provious backup - this can be scipted.
+  * look at file size and assert it reasonably close to the same size as the previous backup - this can be scripted.

   * restore the data in another instance and manually spot-check is, or better, script a more thorough validation of the data

   * This is not a new problem and there are likely many prescribed methods to do this.
 I would chose one that satisfied the defined need.

 * I would consult with the Product Owner or stakeholders to get the stated need for data backups, then engineer a solution that satisfied that.
 This would include testing, verification. exercises.

   * *A thought occurred to me*, that there could be a need to load a cleaned version (de-identified) of the database into other environments such as a test environment

 # Backup Processes